-In order to test our primary hypothesis, we will utilize an ordinal logistic regression.
-Paddle sizes will be treated as the primary manipulation, and participants’ reported perception of relative ball speeds will be treated as the primary dependent variable.
-We will code the paddle sizes as an interval of 1-3: the “small” paddle size will be coded as 1, the “medium” paddle size will be coded as 2, and the “large” paddle size will be coded as 3.
-We will treat participants’ reported perception of relative ball speed as ordinal data with three outcome types: “target-slower,” “target-equal,” and “target-faster,” based on whether participants respond that the target ball is moving faster, slower, or the same speed as the background ball.
-Based on our hypothesis, we expect that paddle size will predict participants’ reports of their perception of the speed of the target ball relative to the background ball.
-We will account for differences from subject to subject (i.e., biases towards answering “faster,” etc.) by treating subject-specific differences as a random effect.
+Our original data analysis plan can be accessed in our pre-registered OSF report.
+The following is an account of the tests that came to fruition in this report.
+In order to test our primary hypothesis, we utilized an ordinal logistic regression.
+Paddle sizes were be treated as the primary manipulation, and participants’ reported perception of relative ball speeds was treated as the primary dependent variable.
+We coded the paddle sizes as interval variables from 1-3: the “small” paddle size was coded as 1, the “medium” paddle size was coded as 2, and the “large” paddle size was coded as 3.
+We treated participants’ reported perception of relative ball speed as ordinal data with three outcome types: “target-slower,” “target-equal,” and “target-faster,” based on whether participants responded that the target ball was moving faster, the balls were moving same speed, or the background ball was faster.
+We accounted for differences from subject to subject (i.e., biases towards answering “faster,” etc.) by treating subject-specific differences as a random effect.